CenterForOpenScience/experimenter/docs/source/random.md

     }
 ```

 Next we look at the conditions for this frame from the last session (`pastSessions[0].get(`conditions.${frame.id}`)`).
  If that value is unspecified, we fall back to the first option in `frame.options`.
-We calculate the index of that item in the availabe `frame.options`, and increment that index by one.
+We calculate the index of that
+ item in the available `frame.options`, and increment that index by one.

-This particular allows the conditions to "wrap around", such that the "next" option after the last one in the series circle back to the first.
-To handle this we append the `options` array to itself, and slice into the resulting array to grab the "next" item.
+This example allows the conditions to "wrap around", such that the "next" option after the last one in the series
+circles back to the first.
+To handle this we append the `options` array to itself, and slice into the resulting array to
+grab the "next" item.

 If there are not past sessions, then we just grab the first item from `options`.